-As said above, Kapas Island is an island located in Kuala Terengganu, Malaysia.
-The word “kapas island” translates to “cotton island” in Malay, referring to its white beaches.
+Kapas Island is an island located in Kuala Terengganu, Malaysia.
+The word “kapas island” means “cotton island” in Malay, which is a reference to the island’s white-sand beaches.

-Its province Kuala Terengganu is actually a getaway to the best beaches in Malaysia — Perhentian Islands, Redang Island, Tioman Island and others.
-While Perhentian Islands and Tioman Island are known for diving and Redang Island for its exclusivity, Kapas Island is the best choice for those who want a more secluded beach vacation.
+The province of Kuala Terengganu is actually a gateway to the best beaches you can find in Malaysia, namely, Perhentian Islands, Redang Island, Tioman Island, and others.
+While Perhentian Islands and Tioman Island are known for snorkeling & diving and Redang Island for its exclusivity, Kapas Island is the best choice for those who are looking for secluded beach vacation.

 Once in Marang Jetty, buy a round-trip ferry ticket to Kapas Island (RM40).
 Ticket counters open in as early as 8AM.
 Here are the schedules of the ferries to Kapas Island: